jsitarski/bindata/manual.md

 ### Advanced User Defined Primitive Types

 Sometimes a user defined primitive type can not easily be declaratively defined.
-In this case you should inherit from `BinData::BasePrimitive` and implement the following three methods:
+In this case you should inherit from JBinData::BasePrimitive` and implement the following three methods:

 `def value_to_binary_string(value)`